emoses/emoses.org/content/posts/git-tip-bulk-amend.md

 date = 2025-04-25
 categories = ['blog']
 tags = ['git', 'tips']
-summary = '''
-I made a mistake with my git config recently, and ended up creating all the commits in a branch with the wrong email address.
-I can fix it up with a neat one-liner.
+summary = 'I made a mistake with my git config recently, and ended up creating all the commits in a branch with the wrong email address.
+I can fix it up with a neat one-liner.'
-'''
 +++

 I made a mistake with my git config recently (I've updated {{< reftitle "keeping-work-separate" >}} to avoid that